-The Indian Council for Research on International Economic Relations, the Forum for Agricultural Research in Africa and the Center for Development Research (ZEF) of the University of Bonn hosted a virtual seminar on 26 November 2021 to discuss opportunities for fostering India-Africa learning and collaboration to promote food and nutrition security in the two global regions.
+The Indian Council for Research on International Economic Relations, the Forum for Agricultural Research in Africa and the Center for Development Research (ZEF) of the University of Bonn hosted this virtual seminar to discuss opportunities for fostering India-Africa learning and collaboration to promote food and nutrition security in the two global regions.

 India has gained tremendous hands-on experiences on the ‘how’ and ‘how not’ to scale innovations.
 It will be crucial for the two entities (Africa and India) who have a lot of demographic indices in common but also a lot of cross-learning opportunities.
 Specifically, the workshop focused on innovations and conducive framework conditions to (1) scale promising innovations that increase productivity and domestic food supplies, (2) strengthen the resilience of national and regional food systems, and (3) ensure that policies and investments to improve food and nutrition security contribute to employment and income generation.